 Check out the proper way to drink coffee like a South Indian here.

-Chicken 65 is a dish with different legends as to how it got its name.
+10. Chicken 65how it got its name.
 A general story says the dish was the 65th dish on the menu, and as the dish became popular, it just kept the name.

 Whatever it is, this fried chicken mixed with spicy flavoring deserves a spot on this list for famous South Indian dishes to try.
 After one try, you won’t be able to forget it!